edwin170/downr1n/README.md

 - [xerub](https://github.com/xerub) for [img4lib](https://github.com/xerub/img4lib) and [restored_external](https://github.com/xerub/sshrd) in the ramdisk

-- [libimobiledevice](https://github.com/libimobiledevice) for several tools used in this project (irecovery, ideviceenterrecovery etc), and [nikias](https://github.com/nikias) for keeping it up to date
+- [libimobiledevice](https://github.com/libimobiledevice) for several tools used in this project (irecovery, ideviceenterrecovery, etc) and [nikias](https://github.com/nikias) for keeping them up to date

-- [Ralp0045](https://github.com/Ralph0045/Kernel64Patcher) for the amazing dtree_patcher and kernel64patcher ;)
+- [Ralp0045](https://github.com/Ralph0045/Kernel64Patcher) for the amazing dtree_patcher and Kernel64Patcher ;)

 </p>
 </details>